 - 1/2 stick butter

 - Preheat the oven to 400 degrees and place a 9x13 pan in the oven with the half stick of butter.
 While the butter is melting, crack the eggs in a large bowl and whisk with a whisk until the eggs are frothy and smooth.
-Once the eggs are light and airy, add the salt, milk and flour and continue to whisk until the flour is combined and smooth (you don't want flour clumps or it's too thick).
+Once the eggs are light and airy, add the salt, sugar, milk and flour and continue to whisk until the flour is combined and smooth (you don't want flour clumps or it's too thick).
 Once the mixture is smooth, remove the pan from the oven, swirl the butter all around and then pour the egg batter into the dish.
 Place back in the oven and bake for 15-20 minutes, or until the edges have risen and the pancake is nice and golden brown.
 Remove from the oven, let the pancake sink a little and then serve as desired.